Justice Dept. appeals judge's order on Russia probe memo - WTMJ

 Associated Press

-WASHINGTON (AP) — The Biden administration said Monday that it would appeal a judge’s order directing it to release a legal memo on whether President Donald Trump had obstructed justice during the Russia investigation.
+WASHINGTON (AP) — The Biden administration is appealing a judge’s order directing it to release in its entirety a legal memo on whether President Donald Trump had obstructed justice during the Russia investigation.
+But it also made pubic a brief portion of the document showing senior Justice Department leaders concluded that the evidence could not support an obstruction prosecution.

-In a motion filed late Monday, the deadline for deciding whether it would comply with the judge’s decision or appeal it, the Justice Department said that it continued to believe even in the new administration that the full document was exempt from disclosure.

-Though it agreed to release one section of the document, it asked Jackson to put her order on hold so a federal appeals court could review her order mandating the release of the entire memo.
+In a motion filed late Monday, the deadline for deciding whether it would comply with the judge’s decision or appeal it, the Justice Department said that it continued to believe that the full document should be exempt from disclosure.
+The lawyers asked Jackson to put her order on hold while it appeals the ruling to a federal appeals court.

-At issue is an Office of Legal Counsel memo that was prepared for Barr to evaluate whether the evidence collected in special counsel Robert Mueller’s investigation could support an obstruction of justice prosecution of the president.
-Barr has said he relied on that opinion in reaching the conclusion that Trump did not illegally obstruct the Russia probe.

 The Justice Department turned over other documents to CREW as part of the group’s lawsuit, but declined to give it the OLC memo.
 Government lawyers said they were entitled under public records law to withhold the memo because it reflected internal deliberations among lawyers before any formal decision had been reached.